 Category 7: Outstanding Visual Effects in a Commercial

 This award is to honor the overall achievement of the visual effects within a Photoreal (i.e., live action) or Animated Commercial.
-Any commercial that is originated for broadcast, theater, or the Internet may be considered, including paid advertisements, and PSAs.
+Any commercial that is originated for broadcast, theater, or streaming may be considered, including paid advertisements, and PSAs.
 All entries must have been created for a paying client except pro bono work for charities and non-profit organizations.
-Limited distribution promos and branding materials, such as trade show content, presentations, trailers, specs, and logos, are ineligible.
-Entries must be principally original content; promotional pieces largely recut from other sources is not allowed.
+Limited distribution promos and branding materials, such as trade show content, product demos and spec ads are ineligible.
+Entries must consist of original content; content largely recut from other sources is not allowed.
 The Work to Be Considered entries must consist of the original, as-aired commercial, including text, product logo, etc., and have an original running time of no less than 15 seconds and no more than 90 seconds.

 Photoreal is synonymous to live action, the intent being that the images should appear to have been photographed in the real world, even if the actual subjects are fantastical and do not exist in the real world.

 Animated refers to a project where the filmmakers have purposely chosen a look clearly distinct from photorealism for the benefit of the storytelling.
 The Awards consider animation to be a genre that is independent of the process by which it is created.
 Some of the techniques of animating films include but are not limited to hand-drawn animation, computer animation, stop-motion, clay animation, pixilation, cutout animation, pinscreen, camera multiple pass imagery, kaleidoscopic effects created frame-by-frame, and drawing on the film frame itself.
 Motion capture and real-time puppetry are not by themselves animation techniques.

 Titles, motion graphics, and logos are not eligible in this category.